Wkstr/AcousticsLab/README.md

 - [Gyroscope Euclidean Distance Anomaly Detection (GEDAD)](docs/algorithms/gedad/how-it-works.md): A lightweight algorithm for detecting anomalies in gyroscope and 3-axis accelerometer data.

+- [Speech Commands](https://arxiv.org/pdf/1804.03209): An algorithm for recognizing keywords and simple audio events, compatible with models trained using tools like Google's [Teachable Machine](https://teachablemachine.withgoogle.com/).

 ## Architecture Overview

 This diagram shows a modular embedded AI architecture.
 It features a layered design with a Hardware Abstraction Layer (HAL), a Core Library (with DSP/ML), an API, and an Application layer.
 The architecture is designed to simplify development and integrate easily with platforms like Arduino and MicroPython.